IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 PNC communication is based on authorised use and granular control of connectivity and resource requests.

+## LLDP Snooping Security Considerations

+Earlier in the document, LLDP is discussed as a mechanism for the PNCs to discover the intra-domain Ethernet and IP links.
+While LLDP provides valuable information for network management and troubleshooting, it also presents several security issues:

+- Eavesdropping: LLDP transmissions are not encrypted.
+Potentially, LLDP packets could be captured using a packet sniffer.
+An attacker can leverage this information to gain insights into the network topology, device types, and configurations, which could be used for further attacks;

+- Unauthorized Access: Information disclosed by LLDP can include device types, software versions, and network configuration details.
+This might help an attacker identify vulnerable devices or configurations that can be exploited to gain unauthorized access or escalate privileges within the network;

+- Data Manipulation: If an attacker gains access to a network device, they could manipulate LLDP information to advertise false device information, leading to potential misconfigurations or trust relationships being exploited.
+This can disrupt network operations or redirect traffic to malicious devices;

+- Denial of Service (DoS): By flooding the network with fake LLDP packets, an attacker could overwhelm network devices or management systems, potentially leading to a denial of service where legitimate network traffic is disrupted;

+- Spoofing: An attacker could spoof LLDP packets to impersonate other network devices.
+Potentially, this might lead to incorrect network mappings or trust relationships being established with malicious devices;

+- Lack of Authentication: LLDP does not include mechanisms for authenticating the source of LLDP messages, which means that devices accept LLDP information from any source as legitimate.

+To mitigate these security issues, network administrators might implement several security measures, including:

+- Disabling LLDP on ports where it is not needed, especially those facing untrusted networks;

+- Using network segmentation and Access Control Lists (ACLs) to limit who can send and receive LLDP packets;

+- Employing network monitoring and anomaly detection systems to identify unusual LLDP traffic patterns that may indicate an attack;

+- Regularly updating and patching network devices to address known vulnerabilities that could be exploited through information gathered via LLDP.

 # Operational Considerations

 This document has identified the need and enabling components for automating the management and control of multi-layer Service Providers' transport networks, combining the optical and microwave transport layer with the packet (IP/MPLS) layer to create a more efficient and scalable network infrastructure.
 This approach is particularly beneficial for Service Providers and large enterprises dealing with high bandwidth demands and looking for cost-effective ways to expand their networks.
 However, integrating these two traditionally separate network layers involves several operational considerations: